How Do Hearing Aids Work?

 Beyond the basic junior high school anatomy lessons, there are a few details that can help us understand where to begin to appreciate how hearing works.
-The outer ears are tuned for the natural sounds of human speech and have a directional advantage, with better sensitivity for sounds directly in front compared to sound from behind.
+The outer ears are tuned for the natural sounds of human speech.
+They have both a directional advantage and better sensitivity for sounds directly in front compared to sound from behind.
 This natural directionality helps us separate sound of interest, usually something or someone we are looking at, from sound we may not be as interested in.
-The sounds we are interested in may be referred to as the signal, and the other sounds we are not attending to may be referred to as noise.
+The sounds we are interested in are referred to as signals, and the other sounds are referred to as noise.
 The natural shape of our ears creates a positive signal to noise ratio favoring the sounds in front.
 Hearing aids can be designed to do the same.

 How Hearing Aids Improve Hearing